 Ecology is an important pillar of today’s banking, mainly due to regulations, but also customer expectations.
 It finds reflection in the way banks develop their apps.
 Many are trying to expand the way they aim their ESG (environmental, social, and governance) goals by helping their customers make a positive impact and incentivizing eco-friendly activities.

 For now, the most popular green banking feature is the carbon footprint calculator, which allows the customers to estimate their CO2 impact based on their expenses registered by the bank.
 MasterCard has introduced it some time ago, alongside Spanish BBVA or UK’s Ulster Bank.
-The more advanced ones not only display the carbon footprint, but also issue suggestions for changes in consumption habits that could reduce it.
+The more advanced ones not only display the carbon footprint, but also issue suggestions for changes in spending habits that could reduce it.
 That strengthens the educational value of the tool, making the banks active contributors to green transformation.

 Aside from helping customers control their carbon emissions, banks also encourage them to reach out for green banking offers, like electric car loans to solar energy financing programs.